veithen/veithen.github.io/_posts/2009-10-15-xml-covariant-literals.md

  - XML
 blogger: /2009/10/xml-schema-oddity-covariant-literals.html
 disqus: true
+description: >
+ This article describes how QName differs from other XML schema types and discusses the implications of this particularity.
 ---

 If you look at the 19 primitive types defined by the [second part][1] of the XML Schema specification, you may notice